irrdnet/irrd/docs/database.rst

 ========

 .. caution::
-   At this time, this is a rough plan for the database, and this will evolve as the project progresses and new insights are gained.
+   At this time, this is a plan for the database, and this may evolve as the project progresses and new insights are gained.

 Requirements
 ------------